Alicia (album): Recording and production

-Musical style
+Music

-Musically, Alicia continues in the experimental manner of Here while revisiting the distinctive piano-based balladry and bass drum-driven R&B of Keys' earlier work.
-However, it avoids emphatic hooks and motifs typical of her past music.
+Alicia continues in the experimental manner of Here while revisiting the distinctive piano-based balladry and bass drum-driven R&B of Keys' earlier music.
+However, it avoids the emphatic hooks and motifs typical of her past.
 Instead, the album's "subtly melodic soul" experiments are embellished with ambient, electro, and textured sounds from music sequencers, according to A. D. Amorosi of Variety, who adds that Alicia is "still a singer and pianist's album" but one that renders Keys' instrument in new forms.
 The music throughout has largely subtle and downtempo dynamics, except for "Love Looks Better", which is produced in a loftier pop-soul style.
 According to The New York Times chief pop critic Jon Pareles, the music "often hollows itself out around her, opening deep bass chasms or surrounding sparse instrumentation with echoey voids".

 The album's direction, which Keys describes as "genreless", is oriented toward evoking a particular mood rather than conforming to a singular genre.
 In the process, individual songs incorporate elements of particular styles, including progressive soul ("Truth Without Love"), old-fashioned funk ("Time Machine"), dance-pop ("Authors of Forever"), Caribbean folk music ("Underdog"), dub ("Wasted Energy"), hip hop ("Me x 7"), downtempo R&B ("Show Me Love"), folk and country ("Gramercy Park"), and chamber music ("Perfect Way to Die").
 Keys says that "Time Machine" is influenced specifically by the funk rock band Funkadelic.
 "Me x 7" has upbeat, sparsely produced rhythms in the manner of its guest mumble rapper Tierra Whack's solo work.
 A section of Alicia's middle tracks substitute Keys' piano for acoustic guitar within a more free-form style of neo soul.
 On "Jill Scott" (titled after its guest vocalist), Keys sings in a high register vocal similar to the characteristic style of Scott, who provides a brief spoken word interlude.

 Altogether, Alicia is described by The Line of Best Fit writer Udit Mahalingam as a collection of "orchestral pop, acoustic soul, and jittery contemporary R&B", while Nick Smith of musicOMH observes "sonics [that] are manifold", encompassing "reggae, R&B, funk and even country".
 In comparison to Here, Clash magazine's Shakeena Johnson says it is "less pop and more R&B".
 Although deeming it often a work of contemporary R&B, Helen Brown of The Independent believes the album conveys traditional soul melodies "through some stranger – and certainly more eclectic – sounds than [Keys has] tried before".